brandendupont-mcw/brandendupont-mcw/_posts/2019-2-23-fifth-post.md

 <dl>
   <dt> <strong> Proximate Eviction: </strong> The distance in days between when a DNS order is issued and eviction is filed.</dt>

-  <dt> <strong>Lead Plantiff: </strong> Lead plantiff is the first name in an eviction filing.
-The owner of a property is not always who is listed as the lead plantiff in an eviction filing.
-Commonly filed evictions taken the most frequent lead plantiff from the previous year.</dt>
+  <dt> <strong>Lead Plaintiff : </strong> Lead plaintiff  is the first name in an eviction filing.
+The owner of a property is not always who is listed as the lead plaintiff  in an eviction filing.
+Commonly filed evictions taken the most frequent lead plaintiff  from the previous year.</dt>

   <dt> <strong>Primary Land Use: </strong> The City of Milwaukee's Master Property File maintains the primary land use for each parcel.
 Example categories include single or two family.</dt>